jcrist1/stately-streams/thoughts.md

 Before explaining what the library does I would like to mention a recent development in the literature (with which I am woefully unfamiliar):
 [Higher-Order Leak and Deadlock Free Locks](https://julesjacobs.com/pdf/locks.pdf).
 This really seems like it could contribute to "The Next Great Language".
-This library takes some of the same approaches: encoding the dependency of steps in the computational graph, lock groups guaranteeing lock order (although ours are weaker.
+This library takes some of similar approaches: encoding the dependency of steps in the computational graph, lock groups guaranteeing lock order (although ours are guaranteed by a global order).
 But until such a language is available, maybe we can build ways to more safely combine state and asynchronous stream processing without deadlocking.
 Now despite the initial fear I decided to take the leap and look at async code, and have implemented a very rough PoC of an asynchronous stream processing library that tries to guarantee deadlock free computation while allowine access to shared mutable state.